We look forward to talking with with you.

 Below you will find a chart outlining the advantages of each of the most popular types of IRA-based and defined contribution plans and an overview of a defined benefit plan.

 Even if an employer doesn’t want to adopt a retirement plan, the employer can allow its employees to contribute to an IRA through payroll deductions, providing a simple and direct way for employees to save.
-In this type of arrangement, the employee always makes the decisions about whether, when, and how much to contribute to the IRA (up to $6,000 for 2021 and for 2022, and $7,000 for 2021 and for 2022 if age 50 or older, increasing thereafter).
+In this type of arrangement, the employee always makes the decisions about whether, when, and how much to contribute to the IRA (up to $6,000 for 2021 and 2022, and $7,000 for 2021 and 2022 if age 50 or older, increasing thereafter).

 Some individuals eligible to contribute to an IRA wait until the end of the year to set aside the money and then find that they don’t have sufficient funds to do so.